Mod-DevCafeTeam/MDC-Modding-Wiki/pages/getting_started/new_project.md

 Once you're ready to build your mod, you can simply run `gradlew build`.

-This will generate your mod JAR in the `/build/libs` directory/
+This will generate your mod JAR in the `/build/libs` directory.